Retiree Medical Care Coverage

 - Pay initial COBRA premiums to-date within 45 days of electing COBRA.

 - Pay monthly COBRA premiums on time.

 - In order to continue under an IU-sponsored Retiree health plan after COBRA eligibility ends, complete a health plan enrollment form.

 - If you are eligible for Medicare at the time COBRA is elected, check with the Social Security office to fully understand how Medicare Part B and Part D enrollment coordinates with the COBRA election.

 - Provide timely notice to the plan administrator of a change in status such as, divorce, legal separation, change in disability status, or death of a covered individual.

 - During coverage, notify the plan administrator of changes that will affect communications or eligibility, including address changes, entitlement under Medicare, and coverage under another group health plan.

-The terminating employee can initially contact their Human Resources office for information about retirement and/or COBRA.
+The terminating employee can contact IU Human Resources for information about retirement and/or COBRA.

 Anthem is the claim administrator for each Retiree PPO Plan and the insurer for the Blue Retiree Plan.
 Call Anthem's Customer Service Center (800) 345-2460 for assistance with the following: